Nedumbassery

-Nedumbassery (/ml/) is a census town within the Nedumbassery gram panchayat in the Aluva taluk of Ernakulam district, Kerala, India.
+Nedumbassery (/ml/) is suburb of the city of Kochi in Kerala, India and home to the Cochin International Airport.
+In administration, it comes under the Nedumbassery panchayat in the Aluva taluk of Ernakulam district.
 Situated between Angamaly and Aluva, it is home to Cochin International Airport.

 Location

 As per the 2011 census, Nedumbassery is classified as a census town (CT).
 It is located within the Nedumbassery gram panchayat in the Parakkadavu block panchayat of Aluva taluk in Ernakulam district, Kerala, India.
 The panchayat comprises two villages—Nedumbassery and Chengamanad.
 Nedumbassery is part of the Chalakudy Lok Sabha constituency and Aluva Assembly constituency.

 History

 The rice paddy fields in and around Nedumbassery were once a granary to the people of Kerala.
 The paddy fields are fertile as a result of the nearby Periyar river and its branches which fertile the land with abundant crops.
 The paddy fields of Nedumbassery were selected for study by Government of India for the Japanese delegation who conducted study of paddy cultivation at Nedumbassery in the 1960s.
 The Japanese agricultural scientist recorded in detail the cultivation techniques of the people in Nedumbassery for their research.